lynxstrike/lynxstrike.repo/README.md

    - You must type it exactly as shown: `lynxstrike.repo`
    - If you type any capital letters (e.g., `LynxStrike`), **Kodi will not detect the repo**

-3. Name the repository or leave it as Kodi parsed it (recommended)
+3. Name the repository or leave it as Kodi parsed it (Recommended)

 4. Click **OK**